-Work experience with the ‘surgeon who lived round the corner’ led to falling in love with surgery and Dame Clare Marx grew up to become the First Woman President of the British Orthopaedic Association and the First Woman President of The Royal College of Surgeons.
-Now chair of the General Medical Council and a retired orthopaedic surgeon, Dame Clare speaks to First Women about what she has learnt since her first encounter with ‘blood and guts,’ aged 16.
+Work experience aged 16, with the ‘surgeon who lived round the corner’ led to falling in love with surgery and eventually growing up to become the First Woman President of the British Orthopaedic Association and the First Woman President of The Royal College of Surgeons.

 What I have learnt about…Independence